-Quit distracting recruiters with these unnecessary items today.
+Quit distracting recruiters with these unnecessary resume items today.

 An eye-tracking study by Ladders found that the average recruiter spends only six seconds reviewing a resume before deciding if it’s worth a closer inspection.
 When you only have six seconds to make the right impression, you have to make every word on your resume count.
-Before reading on, get an idea of where you stand by revieweing your resume with the Ladders’ Resume Reviewer.
+(Before reading on, get an idea of where you stand by reviewing your resume with the Ladders’ Resume Reviewer.)

 Below I’ve compiled a list of 16 items you can remove from your resume right away that will help your job application avoid the hiring manager’s trash pile.